 There are some things that are very easy to do in Excel that don’t seem to have an immediately obvious and simple solution in DAX.
 One such problem is when you want to apply compound growth on an investment.
 Let me make up an example so it is clear what I am talking about.
+The examples used in this post can be applied to NPV using the XNPV function.

 Simple Example – Fixed Growth Rate